salehzt100/classroom/README.md

 This project was built as a part of learning Laravel.
 Contributions, issues, and feature requests are welcome.
 Feel free to check the issues page if you want to contribute.

-## License

-This project is available under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for more details.

----

-This version emphasizes that the project is part of a learning process with Laravel, which might encourage other learners to contribute or use it as a reference.